Vikings and Mike Zimmer agree on multiyear contract extension

 Perhaps helping the two sides find common ground was Derrick Henry’s recent four-year, $50 million extension from the Titans, which a source said is closer to the Vikings’ offers than the $16 million average Christian McCaffery received from Carolina in April.

-Zimmer has spoken fondly of Cook as the spearhead of a balanced offense, boding well for Cook’s chances of getting a new deal as well.
+Zimmer has spoken fondly of Cook, equally effective as a rusher and receiver, as the spearhead of a balanced offense, boding well for Cook’s chances of getting a new deal as well.